platomav/BIOSUtilities/README.md

 ![]()

-## **Insyde iFlash Update Extractor**
+## **Insyde iFlash/iFdPacker Extractor**

 ![]()

 #### **Description**

-Parses Insyde iFlash Update images and extracts their firmware (e.g. SPI, BIOS/UEFI, EC, ME etc) and utilities (e.g. Flasher, Configuration etc) components.
+Parses Insyde iFlash/iFdPacker Update images and extracts their firmware (e.g. SPI, BIOS/UEFI, EC, ME etc) and utilities (e.g. Flasher, Configuration etc) components.
+It supports all Insyde iFlash/iFdPacker revisions and formats, including those which are \7-Zip SFX 7z compressed in raw or obfuscated form.
 The output comprises only final firmware components which are directly usable by end users.

 #### **Usage**

-You can either Drag & Drop or manually enter Insyde iFlash Update image file(s).
+You can either Drag & Drop or manually enter Insyde iFlash/iFdPacker Update image file(s).
 Optional arguments:

 * -h or --help : show help message and exit
 * -v or --version : show utility name and version